rtm516/GeyserMC-wiki/FAQ.md

 ## Can I connect Geyser to an older server?
 If the server has ViaVersion and/or supports the latest Minecraft version, yes.
 However at this time we are unable to support older versions of Minecraft due to a limitation in our Java support library.

+## How can I auto-update Geyser?
+[Geyser MC Auto Updater](https://github.com/michaelwatne/geysermcupdater) is one option at this time to auto-update Geyser through the command line.
+Note that this project is unaffiliated with Geyser.

 ## Can I use Buycraft with Geyser?
 You sure can!
 Buycraft supports Java & Bedrock players via the Offline store mode **(Recommended to be used with Floodgate)**
 ### Steps to create a store to support both versions